 If your home’s insulation is old or inadequate, you could easily be losing valuable heat through the walls or ceiling.
 Often, upgrading attic insulation can make a noticeable difference in the heat retention of a house.
 If you have an unfinished attic, adding extra insulation can be a relatively easy project.

 Be sure the fireplace damper or flue is closed when the fireplace is not in use—an open chimney can suck a tremendous amount of expensively warmed air out of the house, especially in windy conditions

 Additionally, minimize the use of ventilation fans, such as bath fans or kitchen fans, because they draw heated air out of the house.
 Be sure to shut them off as soon as they’ve done their job.
 A timer switch or occupancy sensor makes this a no-brainer.
 You can find many different kinds of light switch sensors online at Amazon.

 Be sure your heating system is operating at maximum efficiency.
 This generally boils down to regular maintenance.

 Perform Regular Maintenance

 If your home is heated with a forced-air system, have the system serviced regularly.
 Clean filters or replace them every month or two.

 Be sure air ducts are free from blockages and that they are properly sealed.
 A tremendous amount of heated air can be wasted if joints between heating ducts become disconnected.
+An HVAC pro can help you determine whether this is the case.
 Also be sure that any ducts passing through unheated areas such as the crawlspace or attic are insulated.

 If your home is heated by electricity, be aware that many electrical utilities have “tiered” billing.
 With this, the more electrical power you use, the more you pay per kilowatt of usage.
 If you reduce overall electrical usage, your costs will stay in the lower billing tiers.